 Our infographic provides detailed information about the seven degrees of hearing loss and their characteristics.
 Hearing loss is measured in decibels and while people suffering from the slight loss may experience problems with soft sounds, the ones that have a severe condition will be incapable of participating in social interactions and leading a life of full value.

 Common Causes of Hearing Loss

 Loud noise is extremely detrimental to the proper functioning of the ear.
 The level, the strength and the duration of the exposure can all impact hearing.
 Damaging sound levels are once again measured in decibels.
-Sounds of 150 decibels are described as extremely painful.
-Fireworks at a distance of three feet produce a sound of 150 decibels.
-Jackhammers, jet plane takeoffs and sirens are characterized as other “painful” sounds.
+Sounds of 150dB are described as extremely painful.
+Fireworks at a distance of three feet produce a sound of 150dB.
+Jackhammers, jet plane takeoffs, and sirens are characterized as other “painful” sounds.

 To decrease the risk of hearing loss in such circumstances, individuals need to get in the habit of using the right kind of ear protection.
 A few basic preventive practices can do a lot in terms of maintaining normal hearing.

 How the Seven Degrees of Hearing Loss Affect Lifestyle

 As the infographic shows, the individuals affected by each degree of hearing loss will experience certain complications in their everyday life.

 Mild hearing loss could interfere very slightly with an individual’s social life.
 It will make participation in lively conversations a bit more challenging and such individuals will be affected by high levels of background noise.

 The people that suffer from moderately severe hearing loss are going to experience a bigger number of challenges.
 They will be incapable of participating in group conversations.
 They will find it impossible to hear gentle sounds in the presence of high levels of background noise.
 In addition, such people may find it quite challenging to conduct telephone conversations successfully.